Alexander Thurow

 For the talk’s sources, see: https://onmoderndev.de/en/talks/sources/#Thoughts

 [ Interactive ] Thoughts on (Modern?)
-Software Development - Observations From a 21-Year Journey
+Software Development - Observations From a 21-Year Journey en de

 „If someone is taking a journey, he (or she) can tell a story.
 Therefore I would take my staff and hat and would choose to travel.“ (Matthias Claudius, 1740-1815)

-The present extended and interactive talk was designed with exactly this, 1000-times heard (and slightly updated), German proverb in the back of the head.
+The present extended and interactive talk was designed with exactly this, 1000-times heard (and slightly updated), German proverb in the back of the mind.
 It summarizes the gist of 20+ years in the software development business and outlines what the presenter identified as relevant for a productive and thriving survival out there in the „the wild“.

 The extended 120 minute interactive talk format is designed to let the audience interrupt at any time in order to discuss and/or challenge the talk’s ideas and contents.
 Goal is to foster an exchange of perspectives related to the business of „(Modern?)
 Software Development“.
 The talk covers: